Angel Glacier

-The Angel Glacier is an extensive glacier which flows down the north face of Mount Edith Cavell in Jasper National Park, Canada.
+The Angel Glacier is a hanging glacier which flows down the north face of Mount Edith Cavell in Jasper National Park, Canada.
 It is named as such because it has the appearance of an angel with out-swept wings.

 It was significantly larger when it was named in the 19th-century and is melting rapidly.
-It is not expected to maintain its shape, and will most likely disappear.
+The Angel Glacier used to be continuous with the Cavell Glacier below it.
+It is expected to continue to recede up the north face of Edith Cavell and most likely disappear.
+Another hanging glacier on this face, the Ghost Glacier, partially collapsed in August 2012.
+Falling ice caused a glacial lake to overflow, washing out a parking lot and trails.

-The glacier is visible from the Cavell Meadows hiking trail.
+All three glaciers are visible from the Cavell Meadows trail.